drimov/drimov/README.md

 ## Hi there, I'm Dimitri 🍺👋
 This is a place where i do stuff and project i want to do.❤️‍🔥\
-I'm a fullstack Developer, recently i'm focus and try to grind my skills on Kotlin/Android project
+I'm a fullstack Developer, recently i'm focus and try to grind my skills on React project

-- 💻 Currently working on a personal project in Kotlin.
+- 💻 Currently working on a personal project in React.
 - 📚 Love to learn & share thing about code.
 - 🎯 Available on market job.
 - 💬 Get it touch